 R350

-Everything about filing a trademark yourself in South Africa.
+Everything you want to know about trademarks in South Africa.

 My business is registered with CIPC — isn't that enough? +

 No — they are completely different things.
-Registering your company stops another company registering the same name with CIPC.
+Registering your company stops another company registering the same name.
 It does not stop someone from trading under your name.
+South Africa recognises common law rights based on prior use, but proving those rights is costly and uncertain.
 A registered trademark is far easier to enforce.

 What are trademark classes? +

 Trademarks are registered in categories called Nice Classes — 45 in total.
 You only get protection in the classes you register in.
-Our AI assistant suggests the right ones for your business.
+Our AI assistant suggests the right ones.

 When can I use ™ and when can I use ®? +